jancumps/meta-iot2000/README.md

 $ sudo dd if=build/tmp/deploy/images/iot2000/iot2000-example-image-iot2000.wic \
           of=/dev/mmcblk0 bs=4M oflag=sync
 ```
+# JC 20230415 changed IP address

-The example image starts with the IP 192.168.200.1 preconfigured on the first
+The example image starts with the IP 192.168.1.60 preconfigured on the first
 Ethernet interface.
 You can use ssh to connect to the system.

 The BSP image does not configure the network.
 If you want to ssh into the